TMLP-Team/WX-Configuration-Backups/README.md

 The child level of this folder indicates the WeChat version.
 The child level of a WeChat version indicates the plugin version, which is the folder that needs to be copied.

-Please copy the corresponding folder (e.g., we6_2.44) adapted to both your WeChat and WechatXposed to both of the following directories.
+Please copy the corresponding folder (e.g., we6_2.44) adapted to both your WeChat and WechatXposed to both of the following directories (the second one is optional).
 Subsequently, grant 777 permissions for the two copied folders.

 - /data/user/0/com.tencent.mm/files/
 - /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_MODULE/

+That is, taking we6_2.44 as an example, both of the following directories should exist and should not be empty, with permissions set to 777.
+The second one is optional.

+- /data/user/0/com.tencent.mm/files/we6_2.44/
+- /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_MODULE/we6_2.44/

 ### FKZ_WX_DATA

 It seems that the WechatXposed plugin can work after importing only the core files.
 Currently, no files related to FKZ_WX_DATA are offered here.

+Please copy the corresponding BACKUP_DATABASE folder adapted to both your WeChat and WechatXposed to the following directory if necessary.

+- /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/

+That is, the following directory should exist and should not be empty.

+- /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_DATABASE/

 ## Acknowledgement